 The city of New Orleans has one of the highest rates of homeless people per capita across the nation.
 The Covenant House, a shelter for youth ages 16-22, conducted the largest study of homeless young adults across America.
 They found that one out of every 30 children from ages thirteen to seventeen loses their home within a year.
 That is 700,000 teenagers living alone on the street every year.
 Many of these children run away from harmful environments.
 Around 40%-60% of homeless youth experienced physical abuse and 20-40% experienced sexual abuse.
 Other children were kicked out of their homes, often due to parents’ disapproval of their behavior such as alcohol or drug use, pregnancy, or sexual orientation.
 Just under half of the homeless youth population is part of the LGBTQ community.
 Others are part of immigrant families, unable to make a livable wage because they do not have the proper education and/or documentation.

 Covenant House New Orleans provides children with clothes, a hot meal, a bed, and individual medical care within 72 hours of their arrival.
-They work with each child to provide a personalized case plan in order to either help them reunite with their family or develop the tools necessary to living independently.
-In the past eight years the shelter’s average daily census had more than tripled, increasing from 45 to 164 kids every night.
+They work with each child to provide a personalized case plan in order to either help them reunite with their family or develop the tools necessary to live independently.
+In the past eight years, the shelter’s average daily census had more than tripled, increasing from 45 to 164 kids every night.

 The large number of children sleeping under the shelter’s roof every night proves its importance in the New Orleans community.
-80% of these children come from a physically or sexually abusive home.
+80% of these children come from a physically or sexually abusive homes.
 Sometimes these children are placed into foster care, but around 40% of former foster children experienced homelessness by the age of 24.
 Almost 60% of young men who age out of the foster system are convicted of a crime in their 20s.
 Many children, however, do not stay in the foster care system.
 Some have abusive encounters similar to the ones they experienced at their homes while some foster families simply prefer to shelter young children over teenagers.
 As kids grow older, their chances of being placed in a safe and secure foster home diminish greatly as foster parents become weary of their attitude after being in the foster system for so long.
 Teenagers in the system are thought to be cynical from years of neglect and more inclined to act in a manner typically frowned upon.
 If children over the age of 16 seek shelter at Covenant House, the state allows them to stay instead of going back into the foster system.

-The abuse, drug use, and post-traumatic stress that homeless youth experience often lead to increased problems in their mental and physical health.
+The abuse, drug use, and post-traumatic stress that homeless youth experience often leads to increased problems in their mental and physical health.
 A safe, affordable home has been compared to a vaccine in that it protects children by keeping them clean and healthy.
 Homeless youth are naturally subjected to a large variety of preventable physical, behavioral, and mental health issues.
 The Robert Wood Johnson Foundation conducted a national study in which four out of five physicians found that patients’ social needs are just as important as medicine in regard to their health conditions.
 They claim that “one’s zip code is more powerful than one’s genetic code when it comes to health, since where we live, learn work and play have a greater impact on quality of health and life expectancy than medical conditions and the health care received.”

 Covenant House New Orleans helps its residents receive comprehensive medical care at their onsite clinic and through a partnership with Tulane University.
 Unfortunately, 80% of Covenant House New Orleans’ revenue is reliant on small donations from members of the community.
 They cannot afford to help these children forever so they help them come up with options for their future.
 Many children at Covenant House New Orleans attempt to focus on college as their future healthcare and housing plan, but there are complications with this.

 The majority of homeless youth are behind in their education, preventing them from being able to obtain a prosperous job and pull themselves out of poverty.
-Schools will often not accept children without birth certificates, immunization records, as well as proof of residency paperwork and emergency contact information.
+Schools will often not accept children without birth certificates, immunization records, as well as proof of residency paperwork, and emergency contact information.
 This information is difficult for a child living on the streets to possess.
 Covenant House New Orleans can provide the children staying with them the necessary information to enroll them in schools.
 These children will never have the opportunities and resources that more fortunate children have.
-They cannot hire a tutor if they are struggling and often they do not have access to personal computers, making it difficult to complete assignments or look at digital information of the class expectations.
+They cannot hire a tutor if they are struggling and often they do not have access to personal computers, making it difficult to complete assignments or look at digital information about the class expectations.
 Without high grades throughout high school, it is difficult to obtain scholarships to prestigious universities.
 The National Law Center on Homelessness and Poverty has been attempting to work with the federal government to make the Free Application for Federal Student Aid (FAFSA) open to everyone so that homeless youth might be able to go to college with federal financial help.
 It is impossible though to help every child obtain the education they deserve.
 Those unable to attend college are placed at a huge disadvantage in the job market, making it highly difficult for them to be able to pull themselves out of poverty.